Key Learning Points

 Now, here’s the important bit!
 Dumping stuff on your Stomach and Spleen prevents the latter from clearing out the garbage and interferes with proper absorption.

 Hence from what you’ve eaten or ‘chucked down the hatch’ you end up with stuff your Spleen and Stomach can’t burn away or clear out.

 Guess what is left?
 Phlegm!

 That delicious cake you ate re-appears as snot, sputum, mucus, phlegm: stuffing up your throat and lungs!

-Worse!
-There are various factors that increase the amount and longevity of that phlegm:
+Yes – various factors increase the amount and longevity of that phlegm:

 Read more about Stomach and Spleen under